arikw/extension-page-context/README.md

 > - Content scripts cannot see JavaScript variables defined by page scripts.
 > - If a page script redefines a built-in DOM property, the content script sees the original version of the property, not the redefined version

-**Meaning content scripts run on a different context than the context of page scripts**
+**Meaning content scripts run in a different context than the context of page scripts**

-So if, for example, you want to overwrite the `onClick` property of a DOM element in a content script, you will end up with two event handlers - one is the original handler and the second is the handler defined in the content script.
+So if, for example, you'd want to overwrite the `onClick` property of a DOM element in a content script, you will end up with two event handlers - one is the original handler and the second is the handler defined in the content script.

 To solve this issue, your script must run as a "page script" by injecting code into a `<script>` element.